 Tony Wilson: ...although there are those who say they're pests, rats with wings.

-- Parodied in the ending credits of Critters 2: absolutely no critters were harmed in the making of this film.
+- Parodied in the ending credits of all three sequels to Critters: absolutely no critters were harmed in the making of this film.

 - According to the end of Four Lions: "One sheep was blown up in the making of this film."